KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/APIstructure.md

 ## 2. Architecture

-The API follows a layered architecture, as illustrated in the diagram below.
+The API follows a layered architecture with FastAPI at its core, implementing the RouterBase pattern for consistent endpoint management.
+The system emphasizes dependency injection, standardized response formatting, and comprehensive error handling.

 ### 2.1.
 Architecture Diagram
 ```